-Please note that for this year (2021), due to the myriad uncertainties created by the COVID-19 pandemic, we have changed our booking and cancellation policies to a USD50 per person deposit with cancellation and full refund up to 15 days before departure.
+Due to the myriad uncertainties created by the COVID-19 pandemic, we have changed our booking and cancellation policies to a USD50 per person deposit with cancellation and full refund up to 15 days before departure.
 Read more here.

 Fascinating and uncrowded, Puglia offers a host of attractions, including deserted Greek and Roman ruins, lively fishing villages, a chain of medieval hilltowns, and some of the cleanest beaches and water in the Mediterranean.
 It even boasts its own style of architecture, barocco leccese, featuring ornately carved facades on churches and palazzi which you’ll discover in the delightful city of Lecce.
 One other attraction you’ll see only in Puglia are the trulli, whitewashed cones of unmortared stone that serve as miniature barns.
 Explore all this and more on a walking tour through this magical landscape you’ll never forget.

 Here is an outline of a suggested daily itinerary.
 You can shorten or lengthen this tour to fit your travel dates.
 For further information, please request a detailed itinerary.

 - Day one: Your guide meets you upon your arrival in Bari and transfers you to Matera, an intriguing city of caves carved into the bare rock – the famous Sassi.

 - Day two: In the morning you explore in depth the Sassi district with a local guide.
 After lunch, you walk to Matera’s belvedere to enjoy a splendid vista of the surrounding countryside.

 - Day three: Today you transfer to Lecce – rightly known as the “Florence of the South” – at the heart of the Salento penninsula.
 Along the way, you visit Ostuni, the white city, and Alberobello, famous for the trulli (round houses with cone shaped roofs).